AGO061/BuckshotRouletteModLoader/README.md

 ![BRML Title Screen](https://github.com/AGO061/BuckshotRouletteModLoader/blob/main/img_docs/BRMLMainScreen.png "BRML Title Screen")
 ![BRML Mod Menu](https://github.com/AGO061/BuckshotRouletteModLoader/blob/main/img_docs/BRMLModMenu.png "BRML Mod Menu")
 ## Info
 This repository does not contain the source code for Buckshot Roulette by Mike Klubnika.
-It contains an .xdelta patch (with an installer .exe) to mod the latest version (v1.2.2) of the original game [available for purchase on Steam](https://store.steampowered.com/app/2835570) or [also available on itch.io](https://mikeklubnika.itch.io/buckshot-roulette).
+It contains an .xdelta patch (with an installer .exe) to mod the latest version (v1.2.2, Steam Hotfix 2 and itch.io Hotfix 3) of the original game [available for purchase on Steam](https://store.steampowered.com/app/2835570) and [also available on itch.io](https://mikeklubnika.itch.io/buckshot-roulette).

 **WE DO NOT PROVIDE SUPPORT FOR PIRATED COPIES OF THE GAME.**
 Mike Klubnika and Critical Reflex have worked hard on this game.
 Please show them respect and don't pirate the game.
 Any requests to see the source code without verification of ownership will be ignored.